sidarayteli/M2-EmbSys/CaseStudy/README.md

 ### High Level Requirements:

-* HLR_01: Should detect soil moisture.
+* HLR_01: Shall detect soil moisture.
 * HLR_02: Need to detect environment temperature and humidity.
-* HLR_03: Display all parameters.
+* HLR_03: Shall Display all parameters.
-* HLR_04: Should be automatic irrigation.
+* HLR_04: Shall be automatic irrigation.

 ### Low Level Requirements:

 ##### HLR_01
-* LLR_01.1: If water content in soil is low, Watering should be done.
+* LLR_01.1: If water content in soil is low, Watering shall take place.

 ##### HLR_02
-* LLR_02.1: Irrigation to be done based on environment parameters like temperature and humidity.
+* LLR_02.1: Irrigation shall be done based on environment parameters like temperature and humidity.

 ##### HLR_03
-* LLR_03.1: Based on parameters user may interrupt purposely.
+* LLR_03.1: Based on parameters, User may interrupt purposely.
-* LLR_03.2: To show indication light whether the system is ON or OFF.
+* LLR_03.2: Show indication light whether the system is ON or OFF.
-* LLR_03.3: Recording of all data should be done for analysis.
+* LLR_03.3: Recording of all data shall be done for analysis.

 ##### HLR_04
-* LLR_04.1: Irrigation should be vary automatically based on environment parameters.
+* LLR_04.1: Irrigation can be automatically based on environment parameters.
 Example:- Rainfall and Increment in temperature etc.
 * LLR_04.2: Based on measured data, Itself RTC can sets the time for irrigation.
-* LLR_04.3: Controllable pressure and water flow.
+* LLR_04.3: Shall be Controllable pressure and water flow.